MichaelCurrin/learn-to-code/README.md

 ## Contributing

+See guides:

 - [:gb: Contributing](/en/contributing.md)
 - [:it: Contribuire](/it/contributing.md)

-Help wanted to add more translated pages, especially for any new content in English that gets added.
+Help is wanted to add more translated pages, especially for any new content in English that gets added.
 Add another language if you want.

 First time contributing to a Github repo?
 Follow this guide: